ingussb/Bikeshare/analysis.md

 ## Issues

-During the analysis of visualizations, I identified an outlier: the month of May showed a total of only 121 rides, compared to approximately 100,000 rides in other months.
+Identified an outlier: the month of May showed a total of only 121 rides, compared to approximately 100,000 rides in other months.
 Upon investigation, I found a significant number of NULL values in the original data source for May, particularly in the start_station_name and end_station_name fields.
 As a result, most of May's data was excluded during the data cleaning process.
 Therefore, I made the decision to remove May from the dataset entirely.

 ```sql
 DELETE FROM  filtered_data